 Yet despite this downward shift in recent months, it appears that vape products have a lasting power, at least in terms of a financial sense.

-With vape pens providing users with a distinct, experience to users, there is doubt to them vanishing any time soon.
+With vape pens providing users with a distinct experience, there is doubt to them vanishing any time soon.
 In 2015 alone, the industry accounted for $3.5 billion in retail sales and these sales are expected to rise to $10 billion by the year of 2018, according to Wells Fargo.
 According to market researcher Euromonitor, vaping will be a $50 billion industry by 2030.

-Vaping also appears to have a resiliency due to the number of physical locations currently open, which provide vaping products.
-There are more than 3,500 vape shops across the nation, and 5 within a 6 mile radius of Cherry Hill East.
+Vaping also appears to have a resiliency due to the number of physical locations currently open which provide vaping products.
+There are more than 3,500 vape shops across the nation, and five within a six-mile radius of Cherry Hill East.